byteleaf/rename-files/README.md

 <font color="red">_TODO JCommander_</font>

+## How the application works

+The application is producing a single jar file (all dependencies included), which can be used to rename image files by their meta tags.
+It's a commandline application, so you can start it via ```java -jar rename-files.jar```.
+Without commands/parameters (or invalid ones) a description with all available commands will be displayed.

+Run ```java -jar rename-files.jar -i``` to get some examples and details information about the application.

+## How to setup the project

 ### Testing

 <font color="red">_TODO Spock (Testing Framework), Groovy_</font>
 Spring Boot & Spock example: https://github.com/spockframework/spock/tree/master/spock-spring/src/test/groovy/org/spockframework/spring

-## How the application works

-The application is producing a single jar file (all dependencies included), which can be used to rename files by their meta tags.

-## How to setup the project

-### Testing
 **Run single test**
 ``
 mvn test -Dtest=PathLocationServiceSpec*
 ``

 **Debug test**

 1) create a intellij run configuration for maven
-2) gloals: test
+2) goals: test
 3) VMOptions: -DforkCount=0
 4) Run Test configuration in debug mode

+# Intellij

+## Show koltin/java docs
+Go to settings and select "Show quick documentation on mouse move"